mengchaoheng/Plan-D/README.md

 ## Getting Started

-This project is developed under Windows with the help of MATLAB.
+This project is developed with the help of MATLAB.
 To run this project, only simple operations are required.
 The uav routine that comes with Matlab is also organized in a similar way.
 Through this project, you can understand MATLAB's Simulink Aerospace blockset, matlab Project Management and source code management in git and Simulink projects.

 ### Prerequisites